Error codes returned by the carrier on SMS or MMS

 • See figures of the Opportunity statuses.

-• On the right corner of the Opportunity report, see the details of the leads’ opportunities.
+• On the right corner of the Opportunity report, see details of leads’ opportunities.
+Inside the report, you can export stats into a CSV file.

 • Emails

-• See figures of all the sent and opened emails, and the open rate.
+• See stats of all sent and opened emails, and the open rate.

 • Texts

-• See figures of the incoming and outgoing texts.
+• See stats of incoming and outgoing texts.

 • Calls